livekit/livekit-recorder/README.md

 ### It doesn't work at all

-* Make sure you're using the latest livekit-server and livekit-recorder.
-If using the server sdks to start and stop recordings, make sure you're using the latest for those as well.
+* Make sure you're using the latest cli, server sdks, livekit-server and livekit-recorder.
   This is still in beta, and we still occasionally release breaking changes.

 ### I get a `"no recorders available"` error when sending a StartRecording request